hsiboy/Roland_SP-808_Reverse_Engineering/Roland_SP-808_CPU.md

 Manufacturer manuals are readily available for the micro.
 Here's the software manual {TODO link to repo} .
 Here's the hardware manual.
 The Opensource for Renesas project has a gcc and binutils build, which appears to be originally from KPIT.
 Using objdump from that package decompiles correctly and understand all of the commands for H8, H8300, H8S/2000, and H8S/2600, each of which has a few added instructions.

+> [!IMPORTANT]
-** Note: The H8 line of CPUs is bigendian **
+> The H8 line of CPUs is bigendian

-I can't find anything in the manuals that explains what address code execution starts.
+I can't find anything in the manuals that explains what address code execution starts at.
 The manuals do explain that the chip has an 'advanced mode', and in that mode, address 0x00 contains an exception table with addresses to jump to.
 The first 4 bytes should have the address, but we appear to have a string in the Roland Firmware 🤔

-The manu aexlains that the exception vector table starts at 0x00 and first exception is the restart exception. he CPU handles boot as an exception (power glitch?), so the first four bytes in the firmware, should be a 32 bit address that points to the first instruction, not an ascii string.
+The manual explains that the exception vector table starts at 0x00 and first exception is the restart exception.
+The CPU handles boot as an exception (power glitch?), so the first four bytes in the firmware, should be a 32 bit address that points to the first instruction, not an ascii string.

 Therefore, Roland, have 'packaged' the firmware with a header and a footer (inlcuding padding bytes) and i need to find the SP-808 firmware within this envelope.